-Member expressly agrees that use of the service is at member's sole risk.
+7. Member expressly agrees that use of the service is at member's sole risk.
 Neither compuserve nor any of its information providers, licensors, employees, or agents warrant that the service will be uninterrupted or error free; nor does compuserve or any of its information providers, licensors, employees or agents make any warranty as to the results to be obtained from use of the service.
 The service is distributed on an "as is" basis without warranties of any kind, either express or implied, including but not limited to warranties of title or implied warranties of merchantability or fitness for a particular purpose, other than those warranties which are implied by and incapable of exclusion, restriction, or modification under the laws applicable to this agreement.
-Neither compuserve nor anyone else involved in creating, producing or delivering the service shall be liable for any direct, indirect, incidental, special or consequential damages arising out of use of the service or inability to use the service or out of any breach of any warranty.
-Member expressly acknowledges that the provision of this paragraph shall also apply to the third party content.
+Neither compuserve nor anyone else involved in creating, producing or delivering the service shall be liable for any direct, indiin creating, producing or delivering the service shall be liable for any direct, indirect, incidental, special or consequential damages arising out of use of the service pressly acknowledges that the provision of this paragraph shall also apply to the third party content.